-So snapshot important bit, I am 450 hour Registered Yoga Teacher,
+So snapshot important bit, I am Heather, a 1,500 hour Registered Yoga Therapist, Teacher,

 Here’s the bit where I have to take a deep breath and open up, gulp, so, here goes.
 As we all have, I’ve had my fair share of challenges in life.
 Anorexia, challenging relationships, sports injury, and things from the past I found too painful to deal with, leading to shame and PTSD.

 In 2005 I had a serious accident that resulted in facial reconstructive surgery, the loss of sight in my right eye and some peripheral vision in my left eye.
 This accident completely changed my life.
 I could no longer drive as a result of my sight loss, and because of that, I lost my job too.